Isolated Testing for SWEs

 Note: If you're a Googler who needs to perform a manual test on a platform for which you cannot readily build (e.g. Windows Developer with no development environment on your Mac book), follow these instructions to get the build from a try run.

 The isolate project is all the file formats, tools and server code to make this work fast and efficiently.
 Every test executable list the data files it depends on, which allows the testers bots to only download the files they need instead of the whole Chromium source tree.

-Goal: distribute tasks fast and efficiently in an hetegeneous fleet of bots.
+Goal: distribute tasks fast and efficiently in an heterogeneous fleet of bots.

 The swarming project is all the tools, server and bot code to run a step (like a unit test) on a remote bot and get results back.
 It has native google-test sharding capability.

-By reducing the amount of data that we need to transfer to the tester machines, it becomes much easier to increase the number of tester bots that we have using Swarming (https://code.google.com/p/swarming/), which means that the Try Server and Continuous Integration masters' VMs will have shorter cycle times.
+By reducing the amount of data that we need to transfer to the tester machines, it becomes much easier to increase the number of tester bots that we have using Swarming (part of LUCI).

 Expectations of the tests:

 - Must not do directory walking or otherwise try to guess what should be tested.